TaiTitans/taititans/README.md

-### 👨‍💻 About Me
+👨‍💻 About Me

-I am a passionate **Backend Developer** with over 2 years of professional experience, dedicated to building high-performance web applications and delivering business-critical systems.
-Driven and eager-to-learn backend developer with a solid foundation built through academic projects and internship experience.
-Familiar with building Restful APIs using Java and Golang, working with databases like MySQL, PostgreSQL and MongoDB, and implementing authentication.
-Basic understanding of tools like Docker for deployment and Redis for caching.
-Eager to learn and contribute to backend development projects, with a strong interest in microservices architecture and cloud technologies.
+I am a Backend Engineer with strong experience in designing and building scalable, reliable, and maintainable backend systems.
+Over the past years, I’ve focused on delivering high-performance services, optimizing system workflows, and solving complex architectural problems that support real business growth.

-🎯 I thrive in environments where efficiency and scalability are key.
+I work primarily with Golang and Java, applying clean architecture and domain-driven design principles to ensure long-term scalability.
+I’m comfortable working across microservices, distributed systems, message streaming, and database design using MySQL, PostgreSQL, Redis, and MongoDB.
+I also have hands-on experience with containerization and deployment pipelines using Docker and modern DevOps tooling.

-💡 I specialize in problem-solving complex system challenges and aligning technology with business goals.
+I thrive in environments where performance, scalability, and system clarity are the priority.
+I enjoy digging into complex backend challenges, breaking them down into clear solutions, and aligning those solutions with practical product & business needs.

-🌍 I continuously explore cutting-edge tools like Spring Boot, Redis, and Docker, while staying rooted in tried-and-true systems like Java Core and Golang.
+💡 Professional Mindset:

-💼 My professional mantra: "Being a good programmer means making complex things simple."
+“Engineering is not about making things complicated.
+It’s about making complexity feel simple, predictable, and scalable.”
 ### 📬 Let's Connect

 <div align="left">